The Surprising Truth About Melatonin, America’s Most Popular Sleep Aid

-If you’re looking for a natural supplement with science-backed ingredients shown to blunt stress and improve sleep quality, consider Dr. Jana Schmidt’s Restful Sleep Formula.
+If you’re looking for a natural supplement with science-backed ingredients shown to blunt stress and improve sleep quality, consider the Signature Series Restful Sleep Formula.
 See the evidence for the ingredients contained within the supplement here.

 Video: Dr. Matthew Walker on Why Melatonin Is a Poor Sleep Aid